r-o-b-o-t-o/strapi-azerothcore/README.md

     -   [See AzerothCore's wiki on account creation](https://www.azerothcore.org/wiki/creating-accounts) for more info
 -   **Password**: the SOAP account's password

-You can press the "Test Connection" button to ensure Strapi is able to connect to your AzerothCore server via SOAP properly.
+You can press the "🔌 Test Connection" button to ensure Strapi is able to connect to your AzerothCore server via SOAP properly.

 ### Auth Database